Florida Blue Crab Guidelines and Tips

 -

-Recreational traps must have a buoy (unlike pinfish traps).
+All Recreational traps require a buoy

 -